 - The 5 Best 5th Wheels for Full-Time Living

-Each state, county, and city has its own regulations and rules on what kind of structures you can live in.
+Each state, county, and city has regulations and rules on what structures you can live in.
 It’s generally fine to park an RV on your land.
-Living out of it is usually another matter entirely.
+Living out of it is usually another entirely different matter.

 You’ll have a few different options for permanent RV living.